Long-lasting 0 percent balance transfer offers abound to help consumers pay down card debt, but new tweaks aren’t so friendly

 One other change: While our 2013 balance transfer survey saw the demise of the hefty 5 percent balance transfer fee, one issuer revived it this year, in time-delayed form.
 Three Wells Fargo cards charge an introductory balance transfer fee of 3 percent, then hike it by 2 percent for balances transferred after the introductory period.

-The survey found only one card, Slate from Chase, that offered both a 0-percent introductory balance transfer interest rate and an introductory $0 balance transfer fee.
+The survey found only one card that offered both a 0-percent introductory balance transfer interest rate and an introductory $0 balance transfer fee.

 The senior research director at CEB TowerGroup, Brian Riley, says card issuers can afford to dangle attractive deals in front of consumers now due to low interest rates, but that might not last for long.
 “This could die a quick death if rates go up,” Riley says.